 - Cut the meat across the grain into thin, uniform strips so that all the pieces cook evenly.
 It’s easiest to do this if the meat is partially frozen.
 You can put the beef in the freezer for 20 to 30 minutes and take it out then cut it into strips or pieces.

 - Marinate the meat.
 A good marinade helps tenderize the meat and add flavor while using cornstarch in the marinade seals in the meat juices.
 Let the meat sit at room temperature in the marinade for about 15 minutes while you prepare the other ingredients.
 Remove the meat from the marinade with a slotted spoon.
 Discard the excess marinade.

 - You can add a little bit of bicarbonate soda to the meat when you marinate it.
 Bicarbonate soda can also help to tenderize the meat.

 - Be sure to preheat the wok before adding the oil.

 - Add oil to the wok, tipping the pan to swirl the oil around.

-- Instead of immediately stir-frying, let the meat sear for about 30-45 seconds, before starting to stir-fry.
-Then, stir-fry the meat for a couple minutes until it changes color, splashing with a small amount of rice wine or dry sherry if desired.
+- Instead of immediately stir-frying, let the meat sear for about 30 to 45 seconds, before starting to stir-fry.
+Then, stir-fry the meat for a couple of minutes until it changes color, splashing with a small amount of rice wine or dry sherry if desired.
 Remove the meat from the pan to keep it from overcooking and drain.
 Add the beef back into the pan as called for in the recipe.